Sales Driven Culture

 If you are ready to think of your company as first, last, and always a sales-oriented organization to help your customers to succeed, here is how you can go about embracing a sales driven culture.

-Step up to the challenge of ensuring that each and every worker supports the external focus of your mission to help your customers to succeed in the way they think and the way they behave.
+Step up to the challenge of ensuring that each and every worker supports the external cultural focus of your mission to help your customers to succeed in the way they think and in the way they behave.